Introduction

 • your operating system (e.g. Windows XP, Mac OS X)

-• the type of web browser you use (e.g. Internet Explorer, Mozilla Firefox), and
+• the type of web browser you use (e.g. Microsoft Edge, Mozilla Firefox), and

-• other incidental matters such as screen resolution and the language setting of your browser.
+• other incidental matters, such as screen resolution and the language setting used.

 Use of statistical information